pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/submitting.md

 }
 ```

+### Context object

-The `onSubmit` function also receives a second argument: an object with your form and input elements, your configuration and some helper functions (just like the ones returned from `useForm`):
+The `onSubmit`, `onSuccess` and `onError` functions also receive a second argument: an object with your form and input elements, your configuration and some helper functions (just like the ones returned from `createForm`):

 ```js
 const { form } = createForm({